OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

         top.setup()
         top.run()

-        print root.p.unknowns['f_xy']
+        print(root.p.unknowns['f_xy'])

 Now we will go through each section and explain how this code works.

 ::

+    from __future__ import print_function

     from openmdao.components.paramcomp import ParamComp
     from openmdao.core.component import Component
     from openmdao.core.problem import Problem, Group

 We need to import some OpenMDAO classes.
+We also import the print_function to insure compatibility between python 2.x and 3.x.
+You don't need the import if you are running in 3.

 ::